aem-design/aem.design/_manifesto/040-delivery.md

 Components are the basic building blocks in AEM.
 When designing components two aspects must be considered, experience and presentation.
 Experience will help to understand out how the component is used by authors, how it is linked to content within CMS and how it will be used by the end user.
 Presentation will help to understand the presentation of the component in different content contexts (on its own, in admin view, in a list), its integration into front end frameworks and its indirect interaction with other components (on same page, across pages, across sessions).

-It is important to keep the component’s (authoring) experience simple and separate from the presentation:
+It is important to keep the component's (authoring) experience simple and separate from the presentation:

-* Mixing presentation behaviour with authoring experience will complicate the component’s design.
+* Mixing presentation behaviour with authoring experience will complicate the component's design.
 For example, the frameworks used for presentation may introduce incompatibilities with the authoring environment.

 * Mixing presentation behaviour with authoring experience would introduce additional ways of authoring for the content authors.